15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 It delivers high image quality in a compact, lightweight form factor.

-The fast f/1.8 maximum aperture benefits working in low light and offers increased control over the depth of field for selective focus applications.
+The fast f/1.8 maximum aperture is beneficial for working in low light, and offers increased control over the depth of field for selective focus applications.

 A nine-blade rounded diaphragm opening also contributes to a pleasing bokeh quality when working with shallow depth-of-field imagery or creating an aesthetic blur in the background of an image.